This post discusses in detail the best things to do in Morro Bay, California. This is a unique beach town located along California’s Central Coast.

 Don’t give all your attention to the Rock.
 Take a look at the water too.
 This is an ideal place to spot sea otters.
 There were more than 20 floating when I visited.
 It was too cute to see them together.
 Some of them even hold hands (because they do not want to drift away).
 A group of others is called a raft.

-Like I mentioned, the Embarcadero is paradise for those who love outdoor activities.
+As I mentioned, the Embarcadero is the center of Morro Bay activities (a paradise for those who love the outdoors).

 Kayak Horizons, Rock Kayak and A Kayak Shack rent kayaks and paddleboards.
-Farmer’s Kites, Surryes & More rent surreys, and bikes.
+Farmer’s Kites, Surreys & More rent surreys, and bikes.
 Several hotels lend bikes to guests.

 Fishing excursions are available too.